 Focus on Essential Areas First

 “When it comes to surviving on the summit, we have to let nature take its course,” Schilling says, explaining that her team prioritizes which areas to clear when the weather is especially bad.
 When it’s really blowing, focus your ice-removal efforts on walkways, paths to vehicles, entrances, and other high-traffic spots that are most critical for daily life.
 After the storm blows itself out, you can tackle the rest, including sidewalks and the full drive.

 Choose the Right Salt for the Right Temperature

-When temperatures drop below 10 degrees, rock salt or sodium chloride’s effectiveness drops to nearly zero.
+When temperatures drop below 10 degrees, the effectiveness of rock salt or sodium chloride drops to nearly zero.
 Therefore, the prepared homeowner should have both salt and alternate ice-melters available and easily accessible.
-Look for products made from calcium chloride, a compound which works through around -25 degrees.
+Look for products made from calcium chloride, a compound which works down to approximately –25 degrees.